acend/container-basics-training/content/en/docs/09/_index.md

 getent hosts apache-php
 ```

-The two containers are now able talk to each other.
+The two containers are now able to talk to each other.
 But let's check this:

 If you type <http://localhost:8080/db.php> in your browser you should get... an error!
 Because the mysqli extension is not found.